Introduction to Linux Distros for Cybersecurity

 Parrot Security OS

 Parrot Security OS is another popular Linux distribution tailored for cybersecurity professionals and enthusiasts.
-Developed by the Frozenbox Network, this Debian-based distro offers a wide range of tools and features for penetration testing, vulnerability assessment, digital forensics, and anonymous web browsing.
+Developed by the Frozenbox Network, this Debian-based distro offers a wide range of tools and features for penetration testing, vulnerability assessment, computer forensics, and anonymous web browsing.
 With its lightweight and customizable design, Parrot Security OS is an excellent choice for users who want a secure and versatile operating system.

 One of the key advantages of Parrot Security OS is its user-friendly interface.
 The distro uses the MATE desktop environment, which is known for its simplicity and ease of use.
 This makes it an ideal choice for users who are new to Linux or those who prefer a clean and uncluttered workspace.
 Additionally, Parrot Security OS comes with a customized version of the AnonSurf tool, allowing users to surf the web anonymously and bypass censorship.